pgenergy/Protocol/README.md

-# Sensors
+# Protocol

-This repository contains the data / code for the at the moment direct from us tested and useable sensors.
+This repository contains the currently used protocol for the transfer of data.
-Also needed code for creating own sensors and to push the data in the right protocol to the service is included.

-The structure is the following:
-For our direct useable sensors:
-<code>data source (gas, electricity, water) -> access (analog, digital)</code>
-or for the used protocol:
-<code>protocol -> proto</code>
+It is using Protobuf.

+The directory proto contains the protobuf stuff, while build/esp contains a builded version of that for the esp (using nanopb).